« The New Informationists | Main | When VMware Deployment Isn't Just About Servers »

 He enjoys speaking to customer and industry audiences about a variety of technology topics, and -- of course -- enjoys blogging.

-He lives in Holliston, MA with his wife, three kids and four dogs when he's not travelling.
+Chuck lives in Vero Beach, FL with his wife and four dogs when he's not traveling.
 In his spare time, Chuck is working on his second career as an aging rock musician.

 General Housekeeping